NCTraCSIDSci/clark/README.md

 CLARK was developed by [NC TRaCS](https://tracs.unc.edu) and [CoVar](https://covar.com).

 ## About
-CLARK is a cross-platform desktop applicaiton leveraging [Electron](https://electronjs.org), a Python based machine learning engine and a [React](http://Reactjs.org) based user interface.
+CLARK is a cross-platform desktop application leveraging [Electron](https://electronjs.org), a Python based machine learning engine and a [React](http://Reactjs.org) based user interface.

 ## Development Instructions